Table of Contents

 Social media apps such as Instagram and TikTok are becoming more and more popular with children of younger age, and act as a perfect environment for false information to spread during students’ average of 9 hours online per day.
 One parent recapped a night when her son came to her worried that we were on the verge of a draft for a third world war because of a satirical TikTok video trend with over 1 billion views.
 Her conclusion was that young people have difficulty telling what’s true on the internet.

 With the growing increase in children’s media usage, media literacy is necessary to give students tools to consume and produce media responsibly.
-According to Media Literacy now, media literacy is a “key 21st-century skill,” and critical to “the health and well-being of America’s children, as well as to their future participation in the civic and economic life of our democracy.”
+According to Media Literacy Now, media literacy is a “key 21st-century skill” and critical to “the health and well-being of America’s children, as well as to their future participation in the civic and economic life of our democracy.”

 When a student has media literacy, they can decode the messages given through the media, assess their influence, and then create media thoughtfully (Media Literacy Now).
 This allows students to spot mis- or disinformation, assess biases, detect toxic messages or growing trends, and fight social issues or incorrect messages responsibly.